-Any concern for a child's safety or welfare will be recorded and given to the Designated Child Protection Officer who will be responsible for ensuring that all teammembers and support volunteers are aware ofour policy and the procedure they need to follow.
+• •Any concern for a child's safety or welfare will be recorded and given to the Designated Child Protection Officer who will be responsible for ensuring that all teammembers and support volunteers are aware ofour policy and the procedure they need to follow.

-- The Designated Child Protection Officer will ensure that all team membersand support volunteers have received appropriate child and young adult protection information during onboardingand have accessed the relevant training. - At all times the Designated Child Protection Officer will ensure that safer recruitment practices are followed. - Scotty's Little Soldiers undertakes to remedy without delay any weaknesses to our safeguarding arrangements that are brought to our attention.

-8. Procedures for Handling Disclosures
+- •The Designated Child Protection Officer will ensure that all team membersand support volunteers have received appropriate child and young adult protection information during onboardingand have accessed the relevant training. - The Designated Child Protection Officer will ensure that our safeguarding policiesarein place and arereviewed annually.
+The content of our policieshas been written in consultation with the Safer Programme. - At all times the Designated Child Protection Officer will ensure that safer recruitment practices are followed. - Scotty's Little Soldiers undertakes to remedy without delay any weaknesses to our safeguarding arrangements that are brought to our attention. - 8.
+Procedures for Handling Disclosures